neelg07/nand2tetris/README.md

 - I created separate modules and imported them into one main assembler file, which was cool because I recently was reading about modular programming in a Javascript course I'm taking and was able to practice it more in this project.

 - Interesting to see how assemblers are implemented to translate symbolic code into binary.
 Also interesting to note the similarities between an assembler and compiler/interpreter of high-level languages such as python or java.

+## Project 7: VM I: Stack Arithmetic